bahrus/pdpu/README.md

 ```

 If the expression inside the script tag evaluates to a function, it is evaluated against the p-d instance before assigning the properties to the target element.
-p-d is ~1.9KB minified and gzipped.
+p-d is ~2.2KB minified and gzipped.

-## Targeted Passing [Initial implementation]
+## Targeted Passing

 p-u can pass data in any direction, but the primary intention is to pass it up the DOM tree to a precise single target.
 The CSS selector before the opening brace points to an ID.
 If the selector starts with  a slash, it searches from document, outside any shadow DOM.
 If it has no slashes, it searches within the shadow DOM it belongs to  ../ goes up one level. ../../ goes up two levels, etc.

-The two components are combined into one IIFE.js file, p-d.p-u.js which totals ~2.2KB minified and gzipped.
+The two components are combined into one IIFE.js file, p-d.p-u.js which totals ~2.3KB minified and gzipped.

 ## Deluxe version [partially untested]

 Another custom element, p-d-x, extends p-d and adds these additional features;

-1)  You can specify adding / removing a css class.
+1)  You can specify adding / removing a css class (untested).
-2)  You can specify a nested path that needs setting.
+2)  You can specify a nested path that needs setting (untested).
-3)  You can  specify multiple properties that need setting on the same element, more compactly.
+3)  You can  specify multiple properties that need setting on the same element, more compactly (tested).
-4)  You can observe attribute changes, in lieue of listening for an event.
+4)  You can observe attribute changes, in lieu of listening for an event (untested).
-5)  You can debug the event handler by adding attribute "debug"
+5)  You can debug the event handler by adding attribute "debug" (tested)

-p-d, p-u and p-d-x, when combined into a single file, totals ~2.5KB minified and gzipped.
+p-d, p-u and p-d-x, when combined into a single file, totals ~2.6KB minified and gzipped.

 ## Install the Polymer-CLI